ax-llm/ax/README.md

 ## Example: Building an agent

 Use the agent prompt (framework) to build agents that work with other agents to complete tasks.
-Agents are easy to build with prompt signatures.
+Agents are easy to make with prompt signatures.
 Try out the agent example.

 ```typescript
 # npm run tsx ./src/examples/agent.ts